aloevera1017/Farmers-Market-Galore/README.md

 Farmer's Market Galore is a website that lets users search for NYC farmer's markets near their area to spread awareness about nutrition and the wellness/nutritional programs they promote.
+I integrated an open-source API to pull and implement accurate data about NYC farmer's markets.